joostiphone/MacOS-USB-Installer/README.md

 4. Now, the only thing that lefts remaining is to copy your pre-made EFI folder to the EFI-partition of your USB stick.
 So, mount the EFI-partition with e.g. OpenCore Configurator (go to Tools -> Mount EFI) and then copy your pre-made EFI folder to the empty EFI-partition.

 # Enjoy!
-Once you boot your system, and start up from the USB stick, you have a way to boot your system from or to install a new hackintosh system with.
+Once you boot your system, and start up from the USB stick, you'll have a way to boot your system from, or to install a new hackintosh system with.